Soojin

-Seo Soo-jin (Korean: 서수진; born March 9, 1998), better known mononymously as Soojin, is a South Korean singer and dancer.
-She is a former member of the girl group (G)I-dle under Cube Entertainment.
+Seo Soo-jin (Korean: 서수진; born March 9, 1998), better known mononymously as Soojin, is a South Korean singer, dancer, and rapper.
+She is a former member of the South Korean girl group I-dle under Cube Entertainment.
+After she left the group in 2021, she made her debut as a soloist with her debut EP Agassy, released on November 8, 2023 through BRD Communications.

 Early life

 Soojin was born in Gyeonggi, South Korea.
 She attended Waw Middle School in Hwaseong.
 She later learned jazz dance and taekwondo while studying at the Korean Arts High School.
 She decided early in her life that she wanted to pursue a singing career, but said it took two years for her to convince her father to agree with her decisions.

 Career

 Pre-debut

-Soojin was a trainee in DN Entertainment and was originally supposed to be a member of the South Korean girl group Vividiva under her stage name N.Na (앤나), She took part in several performances and photo shoots of the group, but then left the group in 2015.
+Soojin was a trainee under DN Entertainment and was originally supposed to be a member of the South Korean girl group Vividiva under her stage name N.Na (앤나).
+She took part in several performances and photo shoots of the group, but then left the group in 2015.

 Then in 2016, Soojin became a trainee at Cube Entertainment.
 In 2017–2018 she appeared in fellow-member Soyeon's solo music videos for the songs "Jelly" and "Idle Song" as an unknown dancer and wearing a mask.